 Cedarville University is chartered by the State of Ohio and certified by the Ohio Department of Higher Education.
-The University is regionally accredited by the Higher Learning Commission (HLC) www.hlcommission.org (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).
+Cedarville University is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education, (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).

-The University hosted the HLC in October 2016 for reaffirmation of accreditation.
-The Steering Committee wrote an "assurance argument" for reaffirmation of accreditation using the HLC's Guiding Values, Assumed Practices, and Criteria for Accreditation to shape the argument.
+The University hosted the HLC in October 2020 for an Assurance Review.
+The Committee updated the "assurance argument" for accreditation assurance review using the HLC's Guiding Values, Assumed Practices, and the new Criteria for Accreditation to shape the argument.

 Cedarville University has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA), a voluntary, regional approach to state oversight of distance education, since September 2015.
 Participation in NC-SARA allows Cedarville to offer distance education programs of study to students from other NC-SARA member states.